hiyouga/FastEdit/README.md

 ## Requirements

 - Python 3.8+ and PyTorch 1.13.1+
-- 🤗Transformers and Datasets
+- 🤗Transformers, Datasets and Accelerate
-- sentencepiece
+- sentencepiece and fire

 ### Hardware Requirements